MaikuB/flutter_local_notifications/README.md

     initializationSettingsAndroid, initializationSettingsIOS);
 flutterLocalNotificationsPlugin = new FlutterLocalNotificationsPlugin();
 flutterLocalNotificationsPlugin.initialize(initializationSettings,
-    selectNotification: onSelectNotification);
+    onSelectNotification: onSelectNotification
+    onShowNotification: onShowNotification);
 ```

 Here we specify we have specified the default icon to use for notifications on Android (refer to the Android Integration section) and designated the function (onSelectNotification) that should fire when a notification has been tapped on.
 Specifying this callback is entirely optional.
 In this example, it will trigger navigation to another page and display the payload associated with the notification.
+It is also possible to handle the `onShowNotification` that will invoke code when a notification is shown.
+Note that the function handling this callback must be top-level function as this is requirement for executing headless Dart code.

 ```
 Future onSelectNotification(String payload) async {